Tangerine-Community/tangy-form-editor/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## Trademark and License
+Tangerine is a registered trademark of [RTI International](https://rti.org).
+This software is licensed under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).